devnull-cz/c-prog-lang/modules/static-analysis.md

 Note: works with gcc too

 :wrench: Task: write a program that accesses memory allocated on the heap after
       it is freed.
-See if scan-build static analyzer can detect it.
+See if the `scan-build` static analyzer can detect it.
       Modify the program to return the allocated memory from a function and then free + modify it in main.
 Does `scan-build` still detect this use-after-free bug ?